Rtwotwo/MMChat/README.md

 <img src='assets/overview/system_explanation.jpg', alt='MMChat'>
 </p>

-___Detailed Explanation___: The authentication part is proposed to use facial recognition technology based on facenet-pytorch/dlib, authentication and recognition technology based on audio key, and voiceprint recognition technology; In the human-machine interaction part, LLM with small parameters is proposed as the central control system for human-machine interaction; Interaction functions mainly include the use of gesture recognition as a basic means of controlling multimodal interaction to enable monocular SLAM, target object tracking technology, voice communication and other functions; Finally, if time permits, learn the PID control algorithm of the flight control algorithm to optimize the system interaction experience.
+___Detailed Explanation___: The authentication part is proposed to use facial recognition technology based on facenet-pytorch/dlib, authentication and recognition technology based on audio key, and voiceprint recognition technology; In the human-machine interaction part, LLM with small parameters is proposed as the central control system for human-machine interaction; Interaction functions mainly include the use of gesture recognition as a basic means of controlling multimodal interaction to enable monocular SLAM, target object tracking technology, voice communication and other functions; Try to use model pruning and model quantization techniques to compress the model to adapt to mobile end devices; Finally, if time permits, learn the PID control algorithm of the flight control algorithm to optimize the system interaction experience.

 ## 1.Runtime Environment :computer: